elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/ch_04_Type_of_training_material/chapter04-Types_of_training_material-presentation.md

 ### Look back at common training material file types

                --{{0}}--
 Now, we're going to consolidate our understanding of the diverse resources we've been discussing.
 These resources form the backbone of our life science training and are crucial for a holistic learning experience.
-Let's take a brief tour through these resources: **Presentations:** Our journey begins with presentations, the visual storytellers of complex concepts.
-They are the red thread of our training efforts, providing clear, structured information at a glance. **Guidelines:** These guidelines are your roadmap to best practices and essential procedures for certain tasks. **Video:** Our videos offer dynamic and engaging narratives, making complex topics digestible and memorable. **Tutorial:** Our tutorials provide step-by-step guidance, helping you navigate through practical applications with ease. **Software:** Training about software is where you'll gain hands-on experience with the tools that drive life science research forward. **Dataset:** Our datasets are the real-world data playgrounds where you can apply your analytical skills. **Website:** The globe of our resources, the website is your go-to destination for a wealth of knowledge, accessible anytime and anywhere, enriching your learning beyond the classroom that supports your journey in the life sciences.
-As we move forward, remember that each resource is a piece of a larger puzzle, and together, they form a complete picture of the knowledge and skills you need to succeed.
-Now, let's continue to build on this foundation and delve deeper into our next activity.
+Let's take a brief tour through these resources: **Presentations:** The journey begins with presentations, the visual storytellers of relevant concepts.
+They are the red thread of our training efforts, providing clear, structured information. **Guidelines:** These guidelines are your roadmap to best practices and essential procedures for certain tasks. **Video:** Videos offer dynamic and engaging narratives, making complex topics digestible. **Tutorial:** The tutorials provide step-by-step guidance, helping you navigate through practical applications. **Software:** Training about software is where you'll gain hands-on experience with the respective tools. **Dataset:** The datasets are representative, real-world data playgrounds where you gain the appropriate skills for immediate use after the training session. **Website:** As gateway to our training resources, a course website is your go-to destination for relevant information and context, publically accessible anytime and anywhere, facilitating the learning beyond the classroom that supports your journey in the life sciences.

-TODO: add short reflection on situation with datasets

 ![](../../../assets/images/04-formats.png)<!-- style="width: 700px;" -->